General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Introduction

-Now that many of the fundamental aggregation reactions have been characterized, researchers have become increasingly interested in less idealized and more realistic representations of the self-assembly process, described by more complex kinetic equations.
+Now that many of the fundamental aggregation reactions in simple systems have been characterized, researchers have become increasingly interested in aggregation in complex systems.
+This requires less idealized and more realistic representations of the self-assembly process, described by more complex kinetic equations.
 In particular, interactions between different proteins or different forms of a protein during aggregation \textit{in vivo} is expected to be the norm rather than the exception, given that biological environments tend to contain multiple self-assembly-prone species as well as other molecular factors in close proximity.
-For instance, post-translational modifications appear to play an important role during \textit{in vivo} aggregation of tau~\cite{Salvado2024}, and the co-aggregation of lipids and protein likely plays an important role in \textalpha-synuclein aggregation \cite{Dear2024ChemNeuro}.
+For instance, post-translational modifications appear to play an important role during \textit{in vivo} aggregation of tau~\cite{Salvado2024}, but lead to a non-uniform monomer pool, and the co-aggregation of lipids and protein likely plays an important role in \textalpha-synuclein aggregation \cite{Dear2024ChemNeuro}.
 Another particularly notable example is the large number of different length-variants (alloforms) and post-translationally modified variants of the Alzheimer's disease-associated A\textbeta\ peptide~\cite{Brinkmalm2019,Kummer2014} that appear to be involved in aggregate formation during the disease.
 Several of these variants occur \textit{in vivo} at non-negligible concentrations, and have been shown or proposed to have differing effects on both the aggregation rate and the progression of the disease~\cite{Kummer2014,Brinkmalm2019,Schilling2023,Welzel2014,Szczepankiewicz2015,Jarrett1993,Wiltfang2001,Naslund1994}.
 A complete understanding of Alzheimer's disease will likely require a full understanding of the ways in which these proteins interact during aggregation into fibrils.
-Some such coaggregation reactions have already been studied experimentally \textit{in vitro}~\cite{Gu2013,Cukalevski2015,Szczepankiewicz2015,Tran2017,Weiffert2019,Cerofolini2020,Braun2022}.
-However, the most popular technique for deriving analytical solutions for simpler systems, fixed-point theory~\cite{Knowles2009,Cohen2011a,Cohen2011b,Meisl2014}, is applicable to multi-component self-assembly reactions only under very specific circumstances~\cite{Dear2016}.
-These circumstances do not apply to the co-aggregation of A\textbeta\ variants, limiting the kinetic analysis that could be performed at the time.